-Virtually all Christians regard the Bible as the highest authority for religious belief and practice, but views differ as to the nature and extent of its inspiration and authority.
+Virtually all followers of Christianity regard the Bible as the highest authority for religious belief and practice, but views differ as to the nature and extent of its inspiration and authority.

-The most conservative Christians believe the Bible to be the direct, literal Word of God and therefore inerrant and authoritative in every issue it addresses.
+Conservative Christians believe the Bible to be the direct, literal Word of God and therefore inerrant and authoritative in every issue it addresses.
+They believe it was written by human beings, but is specially inspired.
 This belief is most often associated with the position that Christian doctrine and practice should be based on Scripture alone.
-According to a January 2005 Gallup poll, 34% of Americans and 17% of Canadians hold this position.
+According to a Gallup poll, 34% of Americans and 17% of Canadians hold this position.

-At the other end of the spectrum, more liberal Christians tend to view the Bible as a book written by human authors, which is therefore limited by the perspectives and situations from which it was written.
+At the other end of the spectrum, liberal Christians tend to view the Bible as a book written by human authors, but without inspiration, which is therefore limited by the perspectives and situations from which it was written.
 Accordingly, the Bible is regarded as a valuable guide, but not absolutely authoritative, and an ancient book that should be adopted to modern times.
-According to the same Gallup poll, as of January 2005 about half of Americans (48%) and Canadians (51%) agree that the Bible is the inspired word of God but not everything in it should be taken literally.
+According to the same Gallup poll, about half of Americans (48%) and Canadians (51%) agree that the Bible is the inspired word of God but not everything in it should be taken literally.

 Gallup also reports that in 2005, 15% of Americans and 29% of Canadians believe the Bible is an ancient book of fables, legends, history, and moral precepts recorded by man.

 Top Pages for